tus/tusd/docs/hooks.md

 $ tusd --hooks-http http://localhost:8081/write --hooks-http-retry 5 --hooks-http-backoff 2
 ```

-## GRPC Hooks
+## gRPC Hooks

-GRPC Hooks are the third type of hooks supported by tusd.
+gRPC Hooks are the third type of hooks supported by tusd.
 Like the others hooks, it is disabled by default.
 To enable it, pass the `--hooks-grpc` option to the tusd binary.
 The flag's value will be a gRPC endpoint, which the tusd binary will be sent to:

 ```bash
 $ tusd --hooks-grpc localhost:8080